namankharbanda007/dev-vani/ElatoAI-main/firmware-arduino/README.md

 ## First-Time Setup

 1. Power on your ESP32
-2. Connect to the "Elato device" WiFi network from your phone/computer
+2. Connect to the "Smartmurti device" WiFi network from your phone/computer
 3. A configuration portal will open (or navigate to 192.168.4.1)
 4. Enter your home WiFi credentials
 5. The device will restart and connect to your WiFi